-- 200 Another major requirement concerned the interoperability among different datasets.
-Historically separated, the EPA, CLPA and SSA datasets contain complementary data which are interesting to be explored together.
-The lack of interoperability was a real handicap for observers who tried to simultaneously exploit different data, continuously updated in real time. - We had also to take into account that the observation of snow avalanches in France is a long term project.
+Another major requirement concerned the interoperability among different data sets.
+Historically separated, the EPA, CLPA and SSA data sets contain complementary data which are interesting when explored together.
+The lack of interoperability was a real handicap for researchers and observers who tried to simultaneously exploit different data, continuously updated in real time.

+We also had to take into account that the observation of snow avalanches in France is a long-term project.
 The observation techniques became more and more efficient and this means that the working process, observed parameters and technical solutions constantly evolved over time and still continue to evolve (Bonnefoy-Demongeot et al., 2014).
-The system should be able to acknowledge past changes and also to easily accept possible modifications in several years even though theses future changes are completely unknown at present. - 210 In terms of technical specifications, these different needs require that the new system has a robust, modular and highly decoupled architecture allowing easy modification and reuse of its components.
-We noted that the existing EPA-SSA application did not meet, unfortunately, these requirements.
-Therefore, we could not rely on the existing architecture but had better to build a new common framework for the CLPA and then adapt the EPA-SSA application accordingly.
+The system should be able to acknowledge past changes and also to easily accept possible modifications in several years even though theses future changes are completely unknown at present.